Employee Handbook, Vancouver Based Employees

 Family and Medical Leaves

 New York Tech provides family and medical leaves in compliance with the British Columbia Employment Standards Act (ESA).
-You should contact the benefits unit of the Office of Human Resources to request the required paperwork to apply for a family/medical leave.
+If you will be absent for more than seven consecutive calendar days due to illness/injury or to care for a family member, you are required to request a leave of absence in Workday or contact the benefits unit of the Office of Human Resources.

 For any protected leave under the BC Employment Standards Act, New York Tech is required to return you to your previous position, or to an equivalent position, when your leave period ends.
 If you do not return to work immediately upon the expiration of your leave, as agreed upon at the beginning of the period of absence, New York Tech will be unable to hold your position open.
 New York Tech will continue to provide your benefits in effect prior to the leave (i.e., supplemental medical, dental, life insurance, and long-term disability) for the duration of any leave to which you are entitled under the ESA.